awslabs/aws-groundstation-eos-pipeline/README.md

 1. Download the open source ssh client Putty from [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 2. Open Putty and enter the public IP of the EC2 instance in the Session->Host Name (or IP Address) field.
-3. Enter 'centos' in Connection->Data-> Auto-login username
+3. Enter 'ubuntu' in Connection->Data-> Auto-login username
 4. In Connection->SSH->Auth, browse to the correct PPK key file (private SSH key) for the EC2 instance
 5. In Connection->SSH->Tunnels, enter 5901 in Source port, enter localhost:5901 in Destination, click Add
 6. Click Session, enter a friendly name in Save Sessions, then click Save